CharrafiMed/global-search-modal/README.md

 }
 ```
 ###  close button
-by default this plugin cames with modal does not has close button enabled, however if  you want to customize this feature you can do it like so :
+By default, the plugin does not include a close button.
+To add a close button:

 ```php
 use CharrafiMed\GlobalSearchModal\GlobalSearchModalPlugin;